Hawker Hunter: Layout and structure

 The Hunter is a conventional swept wing all-metal monoplane.
 The fuselage is of monocoque construction, with a removable rear section for engine maintenance.
 The engine is fed through triangular air intakes in the wing roots and has a single jetpipe in the rear of the fuselage.
 The mid-mounted wings have a leading edge sweep of 35° and slight anhedral, the tailplanes and fin are also swept.
 The Hunter's aerodynamic qualities were increasingly infringed upon by modifications in later production models, such as the addition of external containers to collect spent gun cartridges, underwing fuel tanks to increase range, leading edge extensions to resolve pitch control difficulties, and a large ventral air brake.

+Late-production F.6s also featured an "all-moving tailplane", in which the entire tailplane pivoted to provide better transonic flight control.
+The elevator was retained as part of the all-moving tailplane.

 The airframe of the Hunter consists of six interchangeable major sections: the forward fuselage (housing the cockpit and armament pack), center fuselage (including the integral wing roots and air duct intakes), rear fuselage, tail unit assembly, and two individually produced wings.
 Production was divided up so major sections could be completed individually and manufacturing of the type could be dispersed to reduce vulnerability to attack.
-Establishing initial full-rate production for the type was difficult; manufacturing the Hunter required the development of 3,250 tool designs and the procurement of 40,000 fixtures, jigs, and tools.
+Establishing initial full-rate production for the type was difficult, as manufacturing the Hunter required the development of 3,250 tool designs and the procurement of 40,000 fixtures, jigs, and tools.

 Engine

-The P.1067 first flew from RAF Boscombe Down on 20 July 1951, powered by a 6,500 lbf Rolls-Royce Avon 103 engine from an English Electric Canberra bomber.
+The P.1067 first flew from RAF Boscombe Down in Wiltshire on 20 July 1951, powered by a 6,500 lbf Rolls-Royce Avon 103 engine from an English Electric Canberra bomber.
 The second prototype was fitted with a 7,550 lbf Avon 107 turbojet.
 Hawker's third prototype was powered by an 8,000 lbf Armstrong Siddeley Sapphire 101.
 Production Hunters were fitted with either the Avon or the Sapphire engine.

-Early on in the Hunter's service the Avon engines proved to have poor surge margins, and worryingly suffered compressor stalls when the cannon were fired, sometimes resulting in flameouts.
+Early on in the Hunter's service the Avon engines proved to have poor surge margins, and worryingly suffered compressor stalls when the cannons were fired, sometimes resulting in flameouts.
 The practice of "fuel dipping", reducing fuel flow to the engine when the cannon were fired, was a satisfactory solution.
 Although the Sapphire did not suffer from the flameout problems of the Avon and had better fuel economy, Sapphire-powered Hunters suffered many engine failures.
 The RAF elected to persevere with the Avon to simplify supply and maintenance, since the Canberra bomber used the same engine.

 The RAF sought more thrust than was available from the Avon 100 series; in response Rolls-Royce developed the Avon 200 series engine.
 This was an almost wholly new design, equipped with a new compressor to put an end to surge problems, an annular combustion chamber, and an improved fuel control system.
 The resulting Avon 203 produced 10,000 lbf of thrust, and was the engine for the Hunter F.6.